fly-apps/dockerfile-rails/README.md

 bin/rails generate dockerfile
 ```

-The `--optomistic` flag will make sure you always get the latest `dockerfile-rails` gem when you run `bundle update && rails g dockerfile`.
+The `--optimistic` flag will make sure you always get the latest `dockerfile-rails` gem when you run `bundle update && rails g dockerfile`.

 ### General option: